Carpal tunnel syndrome is a set of symptoms thought to be caused by squashing (compression) of the median nerve in the carpal tunnel.

 Often the symptoms are so typical that no tests are needed to confirm the diagnosis.

-If the diagnosis is not clear then a test to measure the speed of the nerve impulse through the carpal tunnel may be advised (nerve conduction test).
+If the diagnosis is not clear then a test to measure the speed of the nerve impulse through the carpal tunnel (nerve conduction test) may be advised.
 A slow speed of impulse down the median nerve will usually confirm the diagnosis.
-Some people may also be referred for an ultrasound scan or a MRI scan to look at their wrist in more detail.
+Some people may also be referred for an ultrasound scan or a magnetic resonance imaging (MRI) scan to look at their wrist in more detail.

 Try not to over-use your wrist by excessive squeezing, gripping, wringing, etc. If you are overweight, losing some weight may help.
 Painkillers may be prescribed to ease the pain.
 If the condition is part of a more general medical condition (such as arthritis) then treatment of that condition may help.